 If you are currently pregnant, giving birth during a global pandemic might feel nerve-wracking, but it can still be a wonderful, safe experience.
 Hospitals are more vigilant than ever with around-the-clock sterilization and the most stringent safeguards in place for patients’ protection.
 The new policies implemented for COVID-19 safety might even be beneficial for bonding with your baby.

 Instead of having the option to send your baby to the hospital nursery to get some rest, you might be required to keep your baby in your room.
 You also might be encouraged to return home earlier than in normal times once you and your baby are cleared for discharge.
 In the grand scheme of things, snatching a few hours of sleep apart from your baby in the hospital and going home a day early will not dramatically impact your recovery.
 More time one-on-one with your baby in the hospital and at home means you’ll have more opportunities to bond, practice essential baby care skills, and soak up newborn snuggles.

 Seeing the silver lining in having a baby during the coronavirus crisis requires a shift in outlook that might not be possible for those truly struggling.
 Some families may have a parent on the front lines or be financially impacted by job loss in a way that casts a shadow over the postpartum period.
 Moms who are essential workers might be rushing back to work instead of enjoying an extended maternity leave.
 And some moms might be so wracked with anxiety that they can’t enjoy or appreciate time with their new baby.
-If you are unable to find joy during this turbulent time, please prioritize your mental wellness and consider booking an appointment with our therapists from the Postpartum Stress Center.
+If you are unable to find joy during this turbulent time, please prioritize your mental wellness and reach out for help.
 You are not alone!